Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Is the location near transportation options and areas where employees live?

-• Can you create an office environment accessible to employees, customers and vendors with varying mobility aids, such as wheelchairs, walkers and canes?
+• Can you create an office environment that is accessible to employees, customers and vendors who use mobility aids such as wheelchairs, walkers and canes?

-After narrowing down your building and office choices, consulting a space planner or interior architect can help you design the perfect layout tailored to your business needs.
+After narrowing down your building and office choices, consulting a space planner or interior architect can help you design a layout that fits your operational needs.

 Did You Know?Did you know

-Locating your office near convenient transportation hubs or areas where employees live can reduce workplace absenteeism and tardiness.
+Locating your office near convenient transportation hubs or areas where employees live may help reduce workplace absenteeism and tardiness.

 Example of office space calculation

-Let’s say you currently employ 10 people and estimate needing approximately 2,500 square feet of office space.
-But you expect to add two new employees each year and want to sign a three-year lease.
-Do you need to secure an additional 1,500 square feet today to accommodate your growth plans?
+Let’s say you currently employ 10 people and estimate needing approximately 2,500 square feet of office space, based on a planning guideline of about 250 square feet per person, including shared areas.
+However, you expect to add two new employees each year and want to sign a three-year lease.
+Do you need to secure an additional 1,500 square feet today to accommodate your projected growth?

 Not necessarily.
-For a more accurate estimate, you must determine what type of employees you’ll add.
+For a more accurate estimate, consider the type of employees you’ll add.
 For example:

-• Senior executives: If you plan to bring on six senior executives who need private offices, you’ll need to add closer to 1,800 square feet (300 square feet x 6 executives = 1,800 square feet).
+• Senior executives: If you plan to bring on six senior executives who need private offices, you may need to plan for closer to 1,800 additional square feet (300 square feet x 6 executives = 1,800 square feet), depending on how much dedicated office space and shared meeting areas you include.

-• Support staff: If you plan to hire six clerical support staff members operating in a “bullpen” or open space, you may only need an additional 900 square feet (150 square feet x 6 employees = 900 square feet).
+• Support staff: If you plan to hire six clerical support staff members working in a “bullpen” or open space, you may need only about 900 additional square feet (150 square feet x 6 employees = 900 square feet).

 Pros and cons of getting office space in the era of remote work

-Given the preference for remote work, does it make sense to secure office space?
-Here are some advantages and disadvantages of physical offices.
+Given these shifting expectations, does it still make sense to secure office space?
+Here are some advantages and disadvantages of maintaining a physical workplace.

 Pros of getting office space

-• You can hold company functions in an office space: If your company is involved in manufacturing, assembly, storing or shipping products, you’ll need a physical space for these activities.
-Additionally, offices are helpful for employee meetings and collaboration.
+• You can hold company functions in an office space: Businesses involved in manufacturing, assembly, storage or shipping often need a physical location for day-to-day operations.
+Offices can also provide space for team meetings, training sessions and collaborative work.

 Cons of getting office space